-- 13.8.1 In the evidence presented to us, we were asked to consider whether there should be changes in powers in a number of specific areas.
-These include building regulations, family welfare, equal opportunities and elections. - 13.8.2 As a result, www emake a number of recommendations in relation to devolving powers over the Welsh language, building regulations, civil contingencies, elections, equal opportunities, family welfare, Higher Education and science, teachers' pay and the appointment of Lords Lieutenant family welfare, elections, civil contingencies, building regulations, Lords Lieutenants and equal opportunities. - 13.8.3 Where we have been unable to take sufficient evidence on certain matters to make a decision on the case for devolution, we believe these matters should be given further consideration by the Welsh Intergovernmental Committee.
+- 12.12.1 We make a number of recommendations in relation to devolving powers over the Welsh language, building regulations, civil contingencies, elections, equal opportunities, family welfare, Higher Education and science, teachers' pay and the appointment of Lords Lieutenant. - 12.12.2 Where we have been unable to take sufficient evidence on certain matters to make a decision on the case for devolution, we believe these matters should be given further consideration by the Welsh Intergovernmental Committee.
 The Committee should also consider a number of technical issues in certain areas that have been raised in evidence.